NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1760 to 1800
 - Grabbable Moves: 8A, JA, 2X
+- 5B(B)
-- 5B(B) hitbox appears and disappears one frame later
+    - Hitbox appears and disappears one frame later
+    - Has 2 additional hitstun
+    - Has 3 additional blockstun frames
+- 5BB(B) has one less hitbox duration on the end
 - 5BB(A)
     - Turns better on hit
     - Given same stun as 6A